 Treatment of multiple meters

-A Network Operator must use reasonable endeavours to ensure that all basic meters at a delivery point are read on the same gas day
+A Network Operator must use reasonable endeavours to ensure that all meters at a non-daily metered delivery point are read on the same gas day.

-The Network Operator must ensure that all meter readings relating to a delivery point are provided to the FRO for that delivery point at the same time.
+The Network Operator must ensure that the applicable meter reading information for all meters relating to a delivery point is provided to the FRO for that delivery point at the same time.

-For the purposes of meter reading delivery time requirements in these Procedures, where a delivery point includes a hot water meter, the readings for all meters at the delivery point have the same delivery time requirements as applicable to the hot water meter.
+For the purposes of the timeframes for providing meter reading information under this Chapter, where a delivery point includes a hot water meter, the information for all meters at the delivery point must be delivered within the timeframe applicable to the hot water meter.

 Validation of Meter Readings